mouyang2001/mouyang2001/README.md

 ### Hi there 👋

-I'm a Software Engineer 👨‍💻 student in my final year studying a Bachelor of Engineering 👷‍♂️ at the University of Auckland 🎓.
-I want to build new an exciting software.
+I am a highly accomplished Software Engineering student with extensive experience in the field.
+As I approach the end of my final year, pursuing a Bachelor of Engineering degree from the prestigious University of Auckland, I remain driven by my long-standing ambition to work in the technology industry and make a positive impact on people's lives.
+With my impressive background, I am excited to connect with you and explore all the possibilities that the future holds.

 Please visit my 🔗 [portfolio](https://mouyang2001.github.io/portfolio/) website to learn more about me 🕵️‍♂️.